Discover the Top 5 XDR Use Cases for Today’s Cyber Threat Landscape

 Modern healthcare organizations process a great deal of information, from the medical records of their patients to their billing information and personal identity information.
 That’s why ensuring the safety of such sensitive data has become a legal as well as a moral duty.

-Healthcare data is diverse and sensitive and needs to be protected to ensure privacy.
+Healthcare data security is diverse and sensitive and needs to be protected to ensure privacy.
 Understanding how these data types are classified can thus help build appropriate security measures for each category.
 Let’s see the types of healthcare data and their specific security needs:

 Personal information can be used to identify an individual.
 In the healthcare industry such data is considered highly sensitive and requires rigid protection.
 Examples include: